 The sessions include activities that cover the key elements of language: Attention and Listening, Vocabulary, Building Sentences, Telling Stories and Conversations.

-A wider variety of reading books will be purchased to enhance the reading culture within school.
+A wider variety of reading books have been purchased to enhance the reading culture within school.
 We know children need a diverse range of texts to build their vocabulary and help them make sense of the world.
 Different students are engaged by different genres and topics and life chances are vastly increased if students are literate and are competent readers.
 Teachers will have the opportunity to purchase reading material which best supports the needs of the students in their Learning Groups.